art1-si/wrk-release/README.md

 ## Offline to Firebase conversion

-The release version of an app uses sqlfile as a database, but the code is set up in the way that you can yourself quickly make it online with firebase by changing and adding a bit of code, more about it soon.
+The release version of an app uses sqlfile as a database, but the code is set up in the way that you can yourself quickly make it online with firebase by changing and adding a bit of code.
+### Step 1 add firebase to flutter project
+tutorial for android you can find here https://firebase.google.com/docs/flutter/setup?platform=android and for IOS you can find here https://firebase.google.com/docs/flutter/setup?platform=ios

+### Step 2 enable online mode
+at \lib\constants\offline_mode.dart file just change value to false and it should work.

+If you have any questions, feel free to text me.